chulwoopack/chulwoopack.github.io/_news/announcement_8.md

 related_posts: false
 ---

-🎉 Congratulations, Omesham, on your new role as a software engineer at the Office of Information Technology, SDSU!
+🎉 Congratulations, Omesham, on your new role as a software engineer at the *Office of Information Technology*, SDSU!